-The Energy Commission directed the Statewide CASE Team to model the energy impacts using specific prototypical building models that represent typical building geometries for different types of buildings.
+The Energy Commission directed the Statewide CASE Team to model the energy impacts using specific prototypical building models that represent typical building geometries for different types of buildings (California Energy Commission 2019).
 The prototype buildings that the Statewide CASE Team used in the analysis are presented in Table 16, Table 17, and Table 18.

-The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Version of CBECC-Com.
+The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Version of CBECC-Com, CBECC-Res, and DOE building prototypes (California Energy Commission 2020a).

-CBECC-Com generates two models based on user inputs: the Standard Design and the Proposed Design.
+CBECC and the DOE prototypes generate two models based on user inputs: the Standard Design and the Proposed Design.
 The Standard Design represents the geometry of the design that the builder would like to build and inserts a defined set of features that result in an energy budget that is minimally compliant with 2019 Title 24, Part 6 code requirements.
-Features used in the Standard Design are described in the 2019 Nonresidential ACM Reference Manual.
+Features used in the Standard Design are described in the

+2019 Nonresidential ACM Reference Manual.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with user inputs.
 To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical building.

-CBECC-Com calculates whole-building energy consumption for every hour of the year measured in kilowatt-hours per year (kWh/yr) and therms per year (therms/yr).
+CBECC and the DOE prototypes calculate whole-building energy consumption for every hour of the year measured in kilowatt-hours per year (kWh/yr) and therms per year (therms/yr).
 It then applies the 2022 TDV factors to calculate annual energy use in kilo British thermal units per year (TDV kBtu/yr) and annual peak electricity demand reductions measured in kW.
 CBECC-Com also generates TDV energy cost savings values measured in 2023 PV\$ and nominal dollars.